sustainlab-group/ParcelDelineation/README.md

 python utils/sample_shp.py
 ```

-4. Reads the shape file to gets the centroid of each polygon (Used as getting coordinates for SENTINEL-2 images).
+4. Reads the shape file to gets the centroid of each polygon (Used as getting coordinates for getting satellite images such as SENTINEL-2).
 The centroids are the center of the satellite images.
 ```
 python utils/get_centroid.py
 ```